sagnik3788/community-plugins/CONTRIBUTING.md

 - When [initializing a new plugin](#adding-a-new-plugin)
 - When the current code owner(s) invites a new one.
 Then, follow these steps:
     1. Update the Code Owners in the README.md of the plugin.
-    2. Execute `make sync/codeowners` to update the CODEOWNERS file.
+    2. Execute `make sync/sync` to update the CODEOWNERS file.
     3. Create a PR and get it merged.

-_What to do when a code owner became inactive?: TBD_
+_What to do when a code owner becomes inactive?: TBD_

 ## Issues

-- Opening a new issue
+### Opening a new Issue

-- Finding
-- Discuss
-- Good first issues: TBD
+When opening a new issue, please make sure:
+- to fill out the issue template for efficient communication.
+- to search existing issues to avoid duplicates.

+#### Security issues

+**DO NOT open an Issue** for security problems.
+Instead, see [SECURITY.md in pipe-cd/pipecd](https://github.com/pipe-cd/pipecd/blob/master/SECURITY.md) and please send an email.

+### Working on Issues

+1. Before working on an issue, please leave a comment saying "I'd like to work on this." and we will assign the issue to you.
+   - When you are assigned to an issue but seem inactive for some weeks, we would unassign you.
+2. Before submitting a Pull Request, we expect you to investigate the issue and comment what to do.
+Then you can discuss how to solve the issue and reduce the communication on the Pull Request.

 ## Pull Request

+### Submitting a PR

+When submitting a pull request, please ensure the following:

+- **Issue assignment**: To avoid redundant work, make sure you are assigned to the issue.
+- **Small PR**: Smaller PRs are much easier to review and are more likely to be merged.
+- **DCO**: If you haven't signed off yet, see [License on contribution](#license-on-contribution).
+- **`make precommit`**: To ensure your change will pass the CI.
+- **Only main branch**: All PRs should be opened against the main branch.

 ### Reviewing